 Madurodam is a very popular tourist attraction in The Hague.
 It’s a big park with lots of miniature replicas of Dutch cities, outdoor exhibitions and activities for children and adults.
 You can walk among miniature versions of Dutch landmarks with quite realistic buildings, tiny canals and parks, watch toy buses, ships and drawbridges operating within the scaled-down cities.

-Interesting fact about Madurodam is that profits from the park go towards different charity organisations in the Netherlands.
+Interesting fact about Madurodam is that profits from the park go towards different charity organizations in the Netherlands.
 Visit their website to get more information.

-You can get there by Tram #9 from the Central train station or by Tram #22 from the old town.
+You can get to Madurodam by Tram #9 from the Central train station or by Tram #22 from the old town.